Nitajiboresha/TempHumidityTracker--Copy/README.md

 ##  Usage

--   Open your browser and navigate to http://localhost:3035 to view the client.
+-   Open your browser and navigate to http://localhost:8080 to access the system.

 -   The server will send mock data to the client every minute.